Samantha Power, U.S. Permanent Representative to the United Nations with introduction by Los Angeles Mayor Eric Garcetti.

 UCLA Schoenberg Hall

 Los Angeles, CA 90095

-VIDEO: To view the video from the lecture click here
+Video: To view a video of the lecture click here.

 ABOUT THE SPEAKER